Sailing Certificate Standards

 The three parts to the certificate work in unison giving the observer of the certificate a good understanding of the student’s knowledge and skills.

 In Section 1, a Certificate of Nautical Achievement means that the student has passed theory courses.
-They may have been assessed on the water by an instructor, as denoted in section 3, but have not fully demonstrated enough competence to skipper a boat on their own.
+They may have been assessed on the water by an instructor, as denoted in section 3.

 Section 2 describes the student’s Ranks which is a logical description of the Knowledge the student has attained.